DailyGrowthWisdom

 Preposition Mistakes

-Preposition errors are the hardest to hear yourself making.
-Learn the most common wrong prepositions in Indian English — and the right ones to use instead.
+Preposition mistakes are the hardest to catch in your own speech.
+Good at — not good in.
+Learn the most common wrong prepositions and the correct ones to replace them with.

 Simple explanation